pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-02.md

 MariaDB [(none)]> system chmod +x /tmp/sql_updater.so;
 </code></pre>

-To use a non sql command we have to use system as a precursor and make sure to put a semicolon on the end of teh command.<br>
+To use a non sql command we have to use system as a precursor and make sure<br>
+to put a semicolon on the end of the command.<br>
 We use a standart wget call that is going to teh attack box and port 4040.<br>
 The file is downloaded succesfully and we add the executable bit to it for our exploit.<br>